DjangoForAll/Django-Course/Level_3/5_create_our_first_server/Script/Readme.md

 There you have it, a simple http server that can be used to render html files.
 You can use this to test out how your html code renders.

-Try creating different types of files and see how the server renders them.
+Try creating different types of files and see how the browser renders them.